Kays - Gen 2

 Isabella Kay

-The recorded birth dates for Isabella Kay, daughter of Richard and Mary (née Fretwell) Kay, are somewhat fluid.
-She married Charles Todd on 5th March, 1822, at Saint Peters in Leeds.
-From the 1851 census data, this would have made Isabella 14 at the time of her marriage.
-It is not until the likely date of her death, in 1880 at the age of 77, that a more realistic date is revealed – putting her birth year as about 1803 and also her age at marriage at 19.
-Charles and Isabella had 5 daughters, 4 of whom survived to adulthood.
-Charles died in 1852.
+The birth years given in the various records for Isabella Kay, daughter of Richard and Mary (née Fretwell) Kay, are somewhat fluid.
+For instance, based on the 1851 census data, she would have been 14 at the time of her marriage.
+It is not until her death, in 1880 at the age of 77, that a more realistic birth year is confirmed.

 Isabella Todd 43 Engineer's Wife Leeds

-Emma Isabella Todd 22 No business Bolton, Lancashire
+Emma Isabella Todd 22 No Business Bolton, Lancs

-Mary Amelia Todd 16 No business Manchester, Lancashire
+Mary Amelia Todd 16 No Business Manchester, Lancs

-Clara is a new edition to the family, having been born around 1842.
 Missing from home on census night is Charles Todd who is found as a lodger at the Axe Inn, in St May, Aldermanbury, London.
-Also not listed with Isabella is daughter Laura Todd who died at home in Dewsbury Road on the 10th September 1846 of typhus, aged 18.
+Also not listed with Isabella is daughter Laura Todd who had died at home in Dewsbury Road on the 10 September 1846 of typhus.
+In reporting her death, the Leeds Intelligencer mis-stated her age as 17.

 all his wines Liquors and consumable Household Stores in his dwellinghouse No 22 St Paul Street Leeds, all the residue of his silver plate and all his household goods and furniture during her life and on her decease to her four children Emma, Julia, Mary Amelia, and Clara, and the said messuage or dwellinghouse 22 St Paul’s Street Leeds for life and after her decease to her 4 children.